 Use an HDMI cable to connect the DVD player to the TV.
+Alternatively, you can use a SCART cable, if the device has no HDMI connection.

 If the DVD player is connected with HDMI and has EasyLink CEC, you can operate the player with the TV remote control.